Incorporation of the Bill of Rights: Incorporation

-The doctrine of incorporation has been traced back to either Chicago, Burlington and Quincy Railroad v.
+The doctrine of incorporation has been law since Presser v.
+Illinois, 116 U.S. 252 (1886).
+At 116 U.S. 253 the Supreme Court opined "The provision in the Fourteenth Amendment to the Constitution that "No state shall make or enforce any law which shall abridge the privileges or immunities of citizens of the United States" does not prevent a state from passing such laws to regulate the privileges and immunities of its own citizens as do not abridge their privileges and immunities as citizens of the United States."
+The Fifth Amendment Takings Clause was specifically incorporated in Chicago, Burlington and Quincy Railroad v.
 City of Chicago (1897) in which the Supreme Court appeared to require some form of just compensation for property appropriated by state or local authorities (although there was a state statute on the books that provided the same guarantee) or, more commonly, to Gitlow v.
 New York (1925), in which the Court expressly held that States were bound to protect freedom of speech.
 Since that time, the Court has steadily incorporated most of the significant provisions of the Bill of Rights.
-Provisions that the Supreme Court either has refused to incorporate, or whose possible incorporation have not yet been addressed, include the Fifth Amendment right to an indictment by a grand jury, and the Seventh Amendment right to a jury trial in civil lawsuits.
+Provisions that the Supreme Court has not specifically incorporated include the Fifth Amendment right to an indictment by a grand jury, and the Seventh Amendment right to a jury trial in civil lawsuits.